 Weather Resistance

-That being said, the max height involves more than just being able to stand up straight.
+The max height involves more than just being able to stand up straight.
 You must also take into consideration that taller tents are harder to keep warm because warm air rises.
 If the tent is too tall, the warm air will rise and leave the cooler air on the bottom.
 This could be a benefit if you only camp in warm temperatures, but could be a major downfall if you enjoy winter, fall, and/or spring camping.

 Taller options like the cabin tent above are also more likely to catch wind, whereas a smaller and dome-shaped tent would be contoured enough that most of the wind would fly over and around the tent body.
 In addition, shorter tents will usually have a more full coverage rainfly, which is essential if you are exposed to rain and wind.
 It will do a better job of keeping moisture out than a small rainfly paired with zippered windows.